 • • •

-Big thanks: to Braintree, Digital Intent (Host), Green Sheep Water, Lyft, for being Partners of monthly Chicago CreativeMornings #53; to organizers Kim Knoll and Kyle Eertmoed who both spoke at Chicago CreativeMornings #7; to the team of volunteers for greatly helping to have CreativeMornings happen monthly in Chicago.
+Big thanks: to Braintree, Digital Intent (Host), Green Sheep Water, Lyft, for being Partners of Chicago CreativeMornings #53; to organizers Kim Knoll and Kyle Eertmoed who both spoke at Chicago CreativeMornings #7; to the team of volunteers for greatly helping to have CreativeMornings happen monthly in Chicago.

 Especially big thanks: to Tina Roth Eisenberg—Swissmiss—for inventing CreativeMornings in 2008.
 The fifth chapter was launched in Chicago, June 2011—my write-ups and photos.